ValleyGuard pole-mounted cameras and speaker for live video monitoring to stop jobsite theft in Los Angeles

 Basic Motion Detection Isn't Intelligent

-Legacy cameras trigger ANY motion — cars driving past, animals crossing the frame, tarps moving in wind, shadows from passing clouds, headlights sweeping across the lot.
-Every motion creates an alert regardless of whether it’s a threat.
+Legacy cameras trigger on any motion: cars driving past, animals crossing the frame, tarps moving in wind, shadows from passing clouds, headlights sweeping across the lot.
+Every motion creates an alert regardless of whether it's a threat.

 False Alarms Can Lead to Costly Dispatches